microsoft/azure-pipelines-extensions/.github/pull_request_template.md

 **Checklist**:
 - [ ] Version was bumped - please check that version of the extension, task or library has been bumped.
 - [ ] Checked that applied changes work as expected.

-> [!NOTE]
-> For reviewers: please add apropriate labels to this pull request.